 All you do is take the costs that go into building your product or providing a service to your customers and add a percentage on top for your profit margin.
 Every unit sold then provides the same revenue to cover your costs and yourprofitmargin.

-How cost-plus pricing works
+How to use the cost-plus pricing formula

 Let’s say you run anecommerce storethat sells candles.
 It costs you $10 to make every candle, including materials and labor.
 To sustain your business, you need to make at least a 50% profit margin on every candle sold, based on the time required to produce all the ingredients, create the candle, list it on your website, and ship it out.
 This makes your cost-plus calculation look like this: